 If you can't remember how old your orthotics are, here are some tips on how to determine if it is time to replace them:

 - Your feet hurt!
-That pain you had reduced or cured with the orthotics has made a comeback.
+That pain you once had reduced or cured with the orthotics has made a comeback.
 I can’t think of a better reason to get your feet and orthotics checked.

 - Your orthotics are held together with duct tape, gorilla glue and cardboard.
 Those home modifications just don’t do the trick!